 Lipscomb University is committed to maintaining an alcohol- and drug-free campus.
-While observance of state law is a fundamental requirement for our community, at Lipscomb we have higher expectations than mere compliance.
+While observance of federal and state law is a fundamental requirement for Lipscomb's community, Lipscomb has a higher expectations than mere compliance.
 Lipscomb University is dedicated to providing a safe campus that is alcohol, illegal substance, and tobacco-free.
 The following guidelines present the University's expectations as they are described in the University's Alcohol and Drug Policy.